 6.1.1 The Outlet Pressure Regulator on the front panel of models A, B and C has a locking adjuster knob.
 Carefully pull out the knob a 1/4 inch to unlock.
 Adjust the regulator to the desired pressure, as shown on the Outlet Pressure Gauge.
 Lock the regulator knob when adjustment is complete.
+On "D" models the outlet pressure regulator has a locking nut, after all outlet pressure adjustments are made just tighten the nut with a 7/16 inch wrench.

-6.2 Second stage Regulator Adjustment (Model "D")
+6.2 Back Pressure Regulator Adjustment